-You’ve brought them home from the market or splurged at your local nursery.
+You’ve brought your new indoor plants home from the market or splurged at your local nursery.
 They’ve flourished for weeks now and you’re feeling proud but, how to keep them looking this good?

 Indoor plants are the silent achievers of home decorating, filling our rooms with life and quietly purifying the air.
 Depending on your choice of variety, they will need a lot or a little care over time to keep them looking as good as the day you bought them.